byu-is-403/syllabus/basics-of-csharp/assignment/mvc-assignment.md

 - [ ] Result table displays each team's ranking (generated in a loop starting at 1), team name, and points as a table row
 - [ ] Properly implements Team and SoccerTeam classes with inheritance
 - [ ] Adds comments to make code easier to understand
-- [ ] Improving the layout of the html output is worth up to 10 points (otherwise if all works you receive a 90%).
+- [ ] Improving the layout of the html output is worth up to 3 points (otherwise if all works you receive 22 points out of 25 for an 88%).
 This will be subjective in grading so I would hope you will make it look professional
 - [ ] Upload the zipped project (entire solution) to the Learning Suite assignment (one per team) and then schedule a time with the TAs for them to grade this assignment